Policies

 - policies have a name (cyclonedx-licenses)

 - they can be optionally applied to a specific type of material (check the documentation for the supported types).
-If no type is specified, a material name will need to be provided explicitly in the contract.
+If no type is specified, a material name will need to be explicitly set in the contract, through selectors.

 - they have a policy script that it's evaluated against the material (in this case a CycloneDX SBOM report).
-Currently, only Rego policies are supported.
+Currently, only Rego language is supported.

 - there can be multiple scripts, each associated with a different material type.